XPRNetwork/xpr.start/README.md

 ---------------------------------------------------

 Make sure you have Ubuntu 22.04 installed.
+(Check OS version by using this command `lsb_release -a`)

 # 1. Installing from precompiled binaries